canro91/canro91.github.io/_posts/2025-07-03-LifeChangingIdeas.md

 I found this idea in [Show Your Work]({% post_url 2020-10-01-ShowYourWorkTakeaways %}) by Austen Kleon.

 You don't need a lecture hall or scientific papers to teach.
 Simply share it with anyone over the phone.
 Or write it anywhere online.
 That's what has powered my online presence since I wrote my first blog post back in 2018.
 Sharing what I learn has not only helped others, it has changed my own life.

+I expand these ideas, and cover more, in [10 Surprisingly Simple Ideas That Changed My Life And Could Change Yours Too](https://imcsarag.gumroad.com/l/10simpleideas/?utm_source=blog&utm_medium=post&utm_campaign=surprisingly-simple-ideas-that-changed-my-life-could-change-yours).
+Real change doesn't come from master plan or New Year's resolutions, but from tiny daily actions.